latex3/tagging-project/documentation/index.md

 ### Guidelines for using LaTeX to generate accessible PDF

-We have written a few [guidelines explaining how to use LaTeX to generate accessible PDFs](usage-instructions).
+We have written [guidelines explaining how to use LaTeX to generate accessible PDFs](usage-instructions).
 The documentation will be updated as new features become available.